mhpob/FaaSr_workshop/README.md

     * Authorize posit cloud by clicking on the "Authorize-posit" button
     * Enter your github credentials when prompted
     * You should see the following screen once done: ![image](https://github.com/user-attachments/assets/ae6717ea-fe79-4c25-8451-d88b4ccef643)
+- An S3 cloud storage bucket
+     - We will provide you with credentials of a free temporary bucket during the workshop, so you don't need to do anything at this point

+**You have now completed all the pre-workshop activities!**

+***
+# Workshop Day Activities

 # Start your Rstudio session on Posit Cloud